 - Monitoring and Management controls

-Contact us for further information, or help with any of your strategic marketing planning
+Hopefully, this information on strategic marketing planning has been useful.
+Please feel free to contact us for further information, or if you require help with any of your strategic marketing planning.